chainguard-dev/terraform-provider-helm/docs/index.md

 ### Optional

-- `package_repository` (String) The URL of the package repository to use for fetching APK packages.
+- `default_arch` (String) The default architecture to use for package fetching.
+Can be overridden at the resource level.
-- `package_repository_pub_keys` (List of String) A list of paths to package repository public keys for signature verification.
+- `extra_keyrings` (List of String) A list of paths to package repository public keys for signature verification.
+- `extra_repositories` (List of String) A list of URLs for package repositories to use for fetching APK packages.